 By continuing to browse you are accepting this.

 These beautiful Kusudama flowers are simple and effective.
-You can add several together to make a wonderful bouquet if you want to take the project further, adding different colours to blend.
+You can add several together to make a wonderful bouquet if you want to take the project further, adding different colors to blend.

 Take your first square of paper and fold the square corner to corner diagonally and crease the fold well (this is where the score tool comes in handy, but your fingernail will do just as well) With the point of the newly formed triangle at the top and the long edge at the bottom we need to create a diamond.
 Take the right hand corner and fold it over to meet the top point (crease well.
 Repeat this step on the left side to complete the diamond.